ajackson57/aj-networking-contacts-frontend/README.md

       - contactHandlebar - Creation of contact form.
       - addUserAuthentication - Swithch contact controller to protectedcontroller
       - saveContact - Create contact
-      - addUserReference - Add 1 - to Many relationship between user and conatcts
+      - addUserReference - Add 1-to-Many relationship between user and conatcts
       - addDelete - Provide delete contact functionality
       - updateDocuments - Update project documentation
+      - addLog - add communications tracking log

  - **Problem-Solving Strategy**
  - I used the debugging facilities in the DevTools.
-I analyized error messages setup breakpoints and stepped through the code examining values of objects as I stepped through.
+I analyized error messages, setup breakpoints, and stepped through the code examining values of objects as I stepped through.

 ## Current Issues to be resolved in the future